consumedlocusts/cart253/topics/mod.tests/making/ideas2.md

-text baseed story line game that per task complete in a frame reveals a new frame (that follows chronologically the story). pixel arty and ascii style dynamic (the characters or whatnot are not super still)
+text baseed story line game that per task complete in a frame reveals a new frame (that follows chronologically the story). pixel arty and ascii style dynamic (the characters or whatnot are not super still) idk yet

+theme: arctic exploration, tragedy, loss, atmosphereic melancholy, such looming feelings

+rough draft:

 unblinded by our exhauled fog, her Polaris points above to the heavens